FrankPortman/genX/README.md

 This library attempts to address all 3 use cases with as intuitive of a syntax as regular Python generators.

 Implementation is heavily inspired by the concept of [transducers](https://clojure.org/reference/transducers) (most notably from Clojure).
 This is a somewhat opionated implementation of just some of the concepts of transducers + some directed graph niceties.
+For heavy duty applications you may want to consider a proper flow-based DAG such as Luigi.

 Other projects doing something similar:
 - https://github.com/cognitect-labs/transducers-python